Bank of America revs up auto loans business despite warning signs

 Stocks have broadly declined in recent months over concerns about the global economy, and some companies that make money selling or financing vehicles have gotten hit even harder.
 They recovered some of those losses after the latest sales figures.

-Ford Motor Co (F.N) and General Motors Co (GM.N) are down roughly 6 and 11 percent, respectively, since the beginning of the year, while publicly-traded auto lenders Santander Consumer (SC.N) and Ally are down 35.7 percent and 2.8 percent, respectively.
-The S&P 500 Index .SPX has dropped 2.8 percent so far this year.
+Ford Motor Co and General Motors Co are down roughly 6 and 11 percent, respectively, since the beginning of the year, while publicly-traded auto lenders Santander Consumer and Ally are down 35.7 percent and 2.8 percent, respectively.
+The S&P 500 Index has dropped 2.8 percent so far this year.

 Delinquencies on bonds comprised of subprime auto loans hit their highest level in six years, Fitch Ratings said last week.
 According to the FDIC, 1.82 percent of all auto loans were 30 to 89 days past due during the fourth quarter - the highest rate on record since the FDIC began keeping track in 2011.